✴︎Where Curiosity Connects✴︎

 ac (@anacarolina.eth)

-Beings Club gave me the chance to talk to people I’d previously only known through the feed.
+Beings Club gave me the chance to talk to people I’d previously only known through the social feed.
 It let me exchange thoughts about the things we’re all quietly noticing online with the people who actually understand.
-Farcaster already feels like a small village, and this felt like the natural next step: a space to slow down, reflect together, and make sense of things out loud.
+This felt like the natural next step: a space to slow down, reflect together, and make sense of things out loud.
 I felt welcomed, seen, and heard.
 I got to share ideas and develop them in conversation with people who were curious and open.
 It became a personal practice in listening, asking better questions, and getting comfortable with silence, which doesn’t feel awkward when we already know each other.
 And on a more personal note, it also helped me practice my English in a real, thoughtful way.
 In the background of it all, Beings Club gently reminded me that not everything needs to be figured out in advance.
 Some things unfold better when you don’t force the outcome.

 One insight that stayed with me is how powerful it is to share unpolished ideas with people who already understand the context.
 That kind of mutual attention made it easier to let go of control and trust that something meaningful would emerge just by being present.